Tsoo-Yess River: Course

 The Tsoo-Yess River originates in the northwestern portion of Olympic Peninsula and flows generally northwest.
 Its tributaries include Snag Creek, Shafter Creek, Pilchuck Creek, Thirty Cent Creek, Miller Creek, Grimes Creek, Tyler Creek, and Kallapa Creek.
 Its lower reach flows through the Makah Reservation.
-It empties into the Pacific at Tsoo-Yess Beach on Makah Bay, about a mile south of the mouth of the Waatch River.
+It empties into the Pacific at Tsoo-Yess Beach on Makah Bay, about a mile (1.6 km) south of the mouth of the Waatch River.